Mandalorian007/thunderbot/README.md

     1. Request is sent to clan's approval channel
     2. Clan approvers can accept/deny the request
     3. User receives a DM notification of acceptance/denial
+- `/grant-clan-access` - Grant clan access to a user (Clan Approvers only)
+  - Required options:
+    - `user` - The user to grant access to
+    - `clan` - Select which clan to grant access to
+  - Process:
+    1. Validates approver has permissions for the selected clan
+    2. Grants the clan role if user doesn't already have it
+    3. Logs the action in the clan's approval channel
+- `/revoke-clan-access` - Revoke clan access from a user (Clan Approvers only)
+  - Required options:
+    - `user` - The user to revoke access from
+    - `clan` - Select which clan to revoke access from
+  - Process:
+    1. Validates approver has permissions for the selected clan
+    2. Removes the clan role if user has it
+    3. Logs the action in the clan's approval channel

 ## Clan System